finagle/finch/docs/best-practices.md

 Always serve Finch endpoints within [TwitterServer][twitter-server], a lightweight server template used in production at Twitter.
-TwitterServer wraps a Finagle application with a bunch of useful features such as command line flags, logging and more importantly HTTP admin interface that can tell a lot on what's happening with your server.
+TwitterServer wraps a Finagle application with a bunch of useful features such as command line flags, logging and more importantly an HTTP admin interface that can tell a lot on what's happening with your server.
 One of the most powerful features of the admin interface is [Metrics][metrics], which captures a snapshot of all the system-wide stats (free memory, CPU usage, request success rate, request latency and many more) exported in a JSON format.

 Use the following template to empower your Finch application with TwitterServer.